The Work Room

 Jess Row

-Jess Row is an award-winning novelist and nonfiction writer who's published three collections of short stories: The Train to Lo Wu, Nobody Ever Gets Lost, and Storyknife (forthcoming from Ecco in 2026).
-His stories have appeared in the New Yorker, the Atlantic, Granta, Ploughshares, n+1, Conjunctions, Tin House, and three times in the Best American Short Stories.
-His other books include the novels Your Face in Mine and The New Earth, and the essay collection White Flights: Race, Fiction, and the American Imagination.
+Jess Row is the author of three collections of short stories, including Storyknife (Ecco, 2026).
+His stories have appeared in the New Yorker, Granta, the Atlantic, n+1, the Baffler, and three times in Best American Short Stories.
+He's also the author of two novels, Your Face in Mine and The New Earth, and a collection of essays, White Flights: Race, Fiction, and the American Imagination.

 How do you fit a complete story, a human drama, a beginning-middle-and-end, into a text that might be 2000 or 5000 words long?
 What makes a great short story feel so much longer, fuller, and richer than its length would imply?
 In this class I'll introduce a simple technique I've been teaching students for 25 years: a way to find the right point of entry into your story and exit out of it.
 I think it's the key to understanding how stories create meaningful drama in tiny spaces, or as Grace Paley put it, "enormous changes at the last minute."